Updated: Sep 30

 The apostle Paul reminded us that he could do all things through Christ who strengthened him.
 This means that every time we face a challenge, we can be strengthened too!

-Every time … It’s every time … because God never leaves us nor forsakes us, and over and over again, He keeps His promises to us.
+Every time.
+It’s every time because God never leaves us nor forsakes us.
+Over and over again, He keeps His promises to us.

 At this time of year, we are thankful for the harvest, but as we see the devastation happening around the world, let’s remember to thank God for keeping His promises.